 What is the Witching Hour?

-A time to expect witches, ghosts, warlocks evil spirits demons.
-A time in space when the line between the living and dead are so close that it’s possible to cross the divide.
+- A time when witches, ghosts, warlocks and evil spirits are most active.
+A time in space when the line between the living and dead is at its closest.

 whether it is just before midnight or 3 am one ponders the question, what about the time zone you are in.
 Perhaps Witching hour rolls around the globe as day turns to night.
 It may have also not been so remote to think Time Zones where not at the forefront of thought when old Folklores were being written.

 Where did the word Witching Hour come from?

 Pope John Paul II coined the term ‘Witching Hour’ in 1560.

 “Tis now the very witching time of night when churchyards yawn and hell itself breathes out contagion to this world.”

 As well as Keats the poet “Tis the witching hour of the night”.